-The Cowin E7 are a budget over-ear headphones with an excellent wireless range but a mediocre sound quality.
-They tend to sound a little dark and muffled but on the upside, they have a moderately comfortable design, a long battery life, and block a decent amount of noise for commuting.
+The Cowin E7 are budget noise-canceling headphones with a great wireless range but mediocre sound quality.
+They're decent for most use cases but tend to sound a little dark and muffled.
+On the upside, they have a moderately comfortable design, a long battery life, and block a decent amount of noise for commuting.
 Unfortunately, their budget price shows in their build quality which feels a bit cheap at times.

-The E7 have a decent design and build quality but feel slightly cheap.
+The Cowin E7 have a decent design and build quality but feel slightly cheap.
 They're well-padded headphones that won't be as comfortable for all listeners since their headband doesn't extend far enough to accommodate different head shapes and sizes.
-They're also a bit bulky and slightly tight for some listeners.
-On the upside, they have a good but slightly cramped control scheme, and the tight fit prevents them from being too unstable.
-They won't be the ideal headphones for running and working out but they should be fine for casual listening sessions and even a light jog.
+They're also a bit bulky and slightly tight for some.
+On the upside, they have a good but slightly cramped control scheme, and the tight fit makes them relatively stable.
+They won't be the ideal headphones for working out and more strenuous exercises but they should be fine for casual listening sessions and even a light jog.

 The Cowin E-7 look decently stylish but don't have the best build quality.
 They have a thick and well-padded headband that feels more high-end than the rest of the design.
 The ear cups are also equally well-padded but the plastic used in their build quality feels low grade and bit cheap.
 They also have a glossy finish which won't be for everyone.

 The Cowin E7 are well padded and decently comfortable headphones but the headband doesn't extend far enough to accommodate all head sizes.
 They're relatively lightweight and the padding used for the ear cups and headband is soft which reduces some of the clamping effect that these headphones have on some listeners.
 They're not especially uncomfortable but because the headband doesn't extend far enough they will feel a bit tight on some heads.